-Bravehearts’ Ambassadors share our Vision to make Australia the safest place in the world to raise a child.
-Coming from a variety of public roles, our Ambassadors stand as proud advocates and public supporters of survivors of child sexual assault and exploitation.
+Bravehearts’ Ambassadors share our Vision of a world where people, communities and systems all work together to protect children from sexual abuse.
+Coming from a variety of public roles, our Ambassadors stand as proud advocates and public supporters of survivors of child sexual abuse.

-By lending their high-profile support, our Ambassadors assist us to continue to raise awareness of the crime of child sexual assault and exploitation and encourage survivors to speak out and break the silence.
+By lending their high-profile support, our Ambassadors assist us to continue to raise awareness of the crime of child sexual abuse and encourage survivors to speak out and break their silence.
 We are extremely grateful for their commitment to Bravehearts and for their willingness to speak out on this challenging subject.

 Bob Atkinson AO APM